 If you’re things still have life left in them, the zero waste way is to use them up before transitioning to zero waste options.Erin Tannehill, The Tannehill Homestead

-Many people, including myself, are guilty of swapping things because they are trendy zero waste things that we want.
-However to truly be zero waste or sustainable, you need to use the things you already have until their usefulness has ran its course.
+Many people, including myself, are guilty of swapping things because they are trendy zero-waste things that we want.
+However, to truly be zero waste or sustainable, you need to use the things you already have until their usefulness has run its course.

 1 // Soap Bars

-Soap bars in lieu of liquid soap is one of the easiest swaps you can start with which is why it is first on the list.
+Soap bars in lieu of liquid soap are one of the easiest swaps you can start with, which is why it is first on the list.

 You’ve got a few options with soap bars.